Skip to main content

 Azure Active Directory (Azure AD) integration

-How to set up Haystack's Microsoft Entra ID (previously Azure AD) integration.
-It assumes you have signed up to Haystack for Enterprise.
+How to set up Haystack's Microsoft Entra ID (formerly Azure AD) integration.
+This guide assumes you have a Haystack Premium subscription.

 Nir Heimann avatar